AntoineVendeville/Opinion-dynamics-in-the-Voter-Model/README.md

 This repository contains code for various works related to the analysis of opinion dynamics under the voter model.

-- All code user for <i>Towards control of opinion diversity by introducing zealots into a polarised social group</i> is in `opinion_control.ipynb`.
+- All code used for <i>Towards control of opinion diversity by introducing zealots into a polarised social group</i> is in `opinion_control.ipynb`.

 - All code used for <i>Forecasting elections results via the voter model with stubborn agents</i> is in `elections.ipynb`.
 The data is stored in `data/elections/`.